 We are a South Dakota corporation.
-Our headquarters and principal executive offices are located at 625 Ninth Street, Rapid City, South Dakota 57701 and our telephone number is (605) 721-1700.
+Our common stock is listed on the New York Stock Exchange under the symbol "BKH."
+Our principal and executive offices are located at 625 Ninth Street, Rapid City, South Dakota 57701 and our telephone number is (605) 721-1700.
 Our Internet address is www.blackhillscorp.com.
 Information on our website does not constitute part of this prospectus.